-When a company sells rights to its existing business model and products to another businessperson or company, it is creating a franchise.
-The exact definition, however, varies because of the numerous statutes passed by the Federal Trade Commission (FTC)and individual states.
+A company that sells rights to its existing business model and products to another businessperson or company is creating a franchise.
+The exact definition, however, varies because of the numerous statutes passed by the Federal Trade Commission and individual states.

 Federal regulations exist to protect the rights of both the franchisee and the franchiser.
-The FTC helps to oversee and enforce franchise laws in order to ensure that entrepreneurs receive full disclosure on the state of the business they are joining and that the franchisor's brand is protected.
-[See Related Story: Should You Be a Franchisee?
+The FTC helps to oversee and enforce franchise laws to ensure that entrepreneurs receive full disclosure on the state of the business they are joining and that the franchiser's brand is protected.
+[See related story: Should You Be a Franchisee?
 5 Questions to Ask]

-Early in the franchise purchasing process, franchisors must provide a franchise disclosure document (FDD) to the potential franchisee.
-Sometimes called an offering circular, the FDD outlines the fees, investments, and bankruptcy and litigation history of the franchisor company.
-There are also registration and relationship laws that govern the registration of the franchise, salespeople and advertising, as well as grounds for terminating a franchise, notice and cure periods, grounds for nonrenewal and equal treatment.
+Early in the franchise purchasing process, franchisers must provide a franchise disclosure document (FDD) to the potential franchisee.
+Sometimes called an offering circular, the FDD outlines the fees, investments, and bankruptcy and litigation history of the franchiser company.
+There are also registration and relationship laws that govern the registration of the franchise, salespeople and advertising, as well as grounds for terminating a franchise, notice and cure periods, grounds for nonrenewal, and equal treatment.
 These vary by state.

 Factors to consider

 Franchising requires a significant financial investment in return for the benefits it gives entrepreneurs.
-After having paid the initial fee, the franchisee can begin setting up the business premises to sell products under the franchise's brand name.
+After paying the initial fee, the franchisee can begin setting up the business premises to sell products under the franchise's brand name.

 Benefits of franchising